 Now let’s say your ungating request is rejected.
 That gives you just enough time to decide whether or not you want to continue your account.
 If you are unable to secure permission for the gated categories and the majority of your products fall under them, then it wouldn’t be wise to go on any further with your account.

-Automotives, Jewelry, Collectible items, etc. are some of the gated categories where Amazon requires you to apply for special permission in order to list products under them.
+Automotive items, jewelry, and collectibles are some of the gated categories where Amazon requires you to apply for special permission in order to list products under them.

 How to find gated categories?